schroeder/wp-interactive-maps/FRONTEND_FIX.md

 ### 4. Localization Timing Issue
 The main plugin file was calling `wp_localize_script()` on a registered but not yet enqueued script, which doesn't work properly in WordPress.

+### 5. Event Listener Timing Issue (CRITICAL)
+The event listeners were being set up in `init()` before the map image loaded and the SVG overlay was created.
+This meant click handlers were never attached to the polygons and markers.

 ## Changes Made

 ### 1. Fixed Shortcode Class (`includes/class-shortcode.php`)